greatislander/c2lc-project-website/src/robot-activities/robot-on-a-mission.md

 ---
 ## Description

-In this activity, learners plan and build a path to direct Dash to move to a specific object on a grid map
+In this activity, learners plan and build a path to direct Dash to move to a specific object on a grid map.

 ## Steps